ibm-cloud-docs/solution-tutorials/solution42-web-app-private-network.md

 A Wordpress installation on Nginx and MySQL, with an Load Balancer is used to illustrate how a scalable and resilient web application can be deployed in the secure private network

-This tutorial walks you through this scenario with the creation of a {{site.data.keyword.Bluemix_notm}} load balancer, two web application servers, one MySQL database server.
+This tutorial walks you through this scenario with the creation of a {{site.data.keyword.Bluemix_notm}} load balancer, two web application servers and one MySQL database server.
 The servers are deployed into the APP zone in the secure private network to provide firewall separation from other workloads and the public network.

 -	[Use Virtual Servers to build highly available and scalable web app]( https://console.bluemix.net/docs/tutorials/highly-available-and-scalable-web-application.html#use-virtual-servers-to-build-highly-available-and-scalable-web-app)